jmcartlamy/phaser3-platform-tpe/README.md

 This repository is a Phaser3 game with ES6 & Typescript supports that includes hot-reloading for development and production-ready builds.

+## Connect with Twitch

+### Register your application

+Connect on [Twitch Developers](https://dev.twitch.tv/console) and register an application to use Twitch API.

+1. Set a name, the following OAuth redirect url `http://localhost:8080` and after the registration, you will get an **Client ID**.
+2. Click to manage your application and create a new **Client Secret**
+3. Save your **Client ID / Secret** for the environment variables

-## Setting environment variables
+### Setting environment variables

-Create a `.env` file with this template:
+Create a `.env` file and put your Client ID / Secret with this template:

 ```
 EXT_CLIENT_ID=YOUR_CLIENT_ID